Biden plans immediate flurry of executive orders to reverse Trump policies

 Biden is planning to set up a coronavirus task force on Monday, in recognition that the global pandemic will be the primary issue that he must confront.
 The task force, which could begin meeting within days, will be co-chaired by former surgeon general Vivek H. Murthy and David Kessler, a former Food and Drug Administration commissioner.

-But there has also been a recognition of those around him that he may have to lean more on executive actions that he had once hoped.
+But there has also been a recognition of those around him that he may have to lean more on executive actions than he had once hoped.
 He can reorient various federal agencies and regulations, and he can adopt a different posture on the world stage.

 But pushing major legislation through Congress could prove to be a challenge.